 - Hard foods — nuts, hard candies

-- Foods that require biting into — corn on the cob, apples, carrots (We recommend cutting these first)
+- Foods that require biting into — corn on the cob, apples, carrots (need to cut them into small pieces first)

 There are also a few oral habits you’ll want to steer clear of to keep your braces functioning perfectly.
 Chewing on objects like pens and ice cubes, biting your nails, and smoking can all cause unwanted pressure on your braces.
 Do your best to find another way to keep yourself busy while undergoing orthodontic treatment.

 Whether you have braces or aligners, water and milk are the best choices for your teeth.
 Beverages like coffee, and tea (and red wine for our adult patients) can stain teeth.

 Avoid sugar-containing and carbonated drinks, such as soda, sport/ energy drinks, flavored bubbly water, juice, etc. These drinks contain acids and/or sugar that dissolve tooth enamel and lead to “white spots” and cavities!